pcole0083/portfolio/src/pages/about/index.md

 ---
 ![Coca-Cola Mural, Greenville, NC.](/img/coca-cola-mural2.jpg "Coca-Cola Mural, Greenville, NC.")

 I've been a professional web developer for over 10 years.
 I started out as a hobbyist when I was 12 years old by building a Dragon Ball Z fan site using PHP Forum.
 I took programming classes in high school, but did not enjoy having to wait for long compile times only to find out I had syntax error.
 When I was in college I decided to switch my major to do what I enjoyed and started doing freelance web development between classes and working at Starbucks.
 After I graduated I landed a gig as a freelance working for a startup called Pixafy.
-After 3 months they liked my work so much they brought me on full time and the rest is history.
+After 3 months they liked my work so much they brought me on full time.\
+I am now married and a father and while a lot has changed why I love doing what I do has not.
+What I strive for is balance between working from home, being a parent, and everything else life throws our way.

 ## Experience With